cortinah/hockeystick/cran-comments.md

 * GitHub Actions: ubuntu-latest (oldrel-1, release, and devel), macOS-latest (release), windows-latest (release)

 ## Internet connectivity
-Since version 0.7.2 tests for url-specific connectivity before initiating transfers to conform with CRAN rules.
+Since version 0.9.0 fail gracefully if internet connections do not succeed Since version 0.7.2 tests for url-specific connectivity before initiating transfers to conform with CRAN rules.
-Fixed one missing check in version 0.9.0

 ## R CMD check results
 There were no ERRORs,  WARNINGs, or notes.